yieldprotocol/addendum-docs/COOKBOOK.md

 ### Remove liquidity and repay

 The reverse of borrowing to provide liquidity.
-It is possible to estimate in the frontend whether using underlying to repay debt will be necessary, and if not the base can be sent to `receiver` in `burn`, and the last action omitted.
-Any surplus is sent to the `receiver`.
+FYToken is used to repay debt, and any fyToken surplus is sent to the `receiver`.

 ```
   await ladle.batch([